gitlabhq/gitlabhq/doc/raketasks/features.md

 ### Enable usernames and namespaces for user projects

-This command will enable the namespace feature introduced in v4.0.
+This command will enable the namespaces feature introduced in v4.0.
 It will move every project in its namespace folder.

 Note: